-Pasque Flower is a native perennial forb whose stem is an aerial shoot from the underground caudex.
-The above ground stem is the flowering stalk and is only about 6 inches high at flowering time and covered with fine dense hair.
+Pasque Flower is a native perennial forb whose flowering stem is an aerial shoot from the underground caudex and is only about 6 inches high at flowering time and covered with fine dense hair.

-The inflorescence is a single flower head atop the aerial stem above the whorl of leaves.
+The inflorescence is a single flower head atop the aerial stem above the whorl of bracts.

-The flower, unlike other Anemones, has petals but they are small or obsure.
-There are 5 to 8 oblong to ovate sepals, typically blue to lavender in color, and also white, especially in wild populations.
+The flower, unlike other Anemones, has petals but they are small or obscure.
+There are 5 to 8 oblong to ovate sepals, sometimes blue to lavender in color, and also white, especially in some wild populations as in the Dakotas.
+John Muir (see below) wrote that the Wisconsin flowers were purple.
 These have fuzzy hair on the outside, without hair on the inside.
-The pistil terminates in what looks like a purple fuzzy button (the color varies as the color of the sepals vary).
+The pistil terminates in what looks like a fuzzy button (the color varies as the color of the sepals vary).
 This is surrounded by 150 to 200 stamens with yellow anthers.

 Seed: When a flower has been fertilized, the aerial stem elongates to as much as 18 inches high and the ovary produces a number of dry achenes on each of which the style has elongated into a 1 to 2 inch long silvery-purple or silvery-green wisp that waves in the breeze and will transport the achene when it detaches.
 The plant is considered hazardous (details below).

 Habitat: This early spring flower is found in dry sandy hillsides, open woods, rocky outcrops in woods and undisturbed prairies.
 It grows from a woody caudex which can produce additional stems as the plant ages.
 It spreads also by reseeding.
 The plant is low to the ground at flowering time and is easily overlooked.
 When the seed plumes rise up and are quite visible, flowering time has passed by almost a month.
-When the plant was extant at Eloise Butler Wildflower Garden the average spring bloom date was April 12-13.
+When bloom times were tracked at Eloise Butler Wildflower Garden the average spring bloom date was April 12-13.
 It is the earliest blooming upland prairie species in our area.